“Anyone can lecture from the butt, only very few can act.”

-This lecture to be honest, was more of a performance from Tom.
-He was sitting behind the telepresence screen, like the ‘Wizard’ from the land of Oz. in what had become his emerald media city.
-There he connected into this adobe room, where students from Tampere & Coventry connected in.
-Some from their homes, others were sitting in the student lounge.
+Toms’ lecture to be honest, was more of a performance.
+He was sitting behind the telepresence screen, like the ‘Wizard’ from the land of Oz.
+In what had become his emerald media city.
+There he connected into this adobe connect room, where students from Tampere & Coventry connected in this digital space.
+Some students from their homes, others were sitting in the student lounge.
 Listening intently through their earphones & watching on the smart devices.

-A smaller video version of Tom, appeared in the right hand side of the screen,and a lecture slide was playing in the centre.
-Tom could also decide, how the out put would look to the student on their device.
-Therefore at timed he would share a full window, whereby his screen would look like mission control, with all the media content being projected outwardly.
+A smaller video of Tom, appeared in the right hand side of the screen and a lecture slide was playing in the centre.
+Tom could also decide, how the out put would look to the students on their devices.
+Therefore at timed moments he would share a full window, whereby his screen looked like mission control. with all the media content being projected outwardly.

 level of; virtual interaction, timing, performance and content… it is a show of knowledge.

 The lecture covered Elizabethan & Jacobean theatre which related in context to historical value & placement.
 It was an in-depth approach to the many layers of Shakespeare and why his plays are still relevant today.
 Obviously this is in small content as to what was shared and taught to both the Finnish & Coventry students, but Professor James Shapiro gives a small insight into some of the interesting facts, that Tom was sharing with the students over this period of the week.